croessner/nauthilus-website/docs/guides/lua-test-framework.md

 Supported `expected_calls.method` values:
 - `emit_attribute`
+- `emit_master_user`

-The policy mock records calls to `emit_attribute(...)`.
+The policy mock records calls to `emit_attribute(...)` and `emit_master_user(...)`.
 It does not build or validate a real `auth.policy` snapshot.
 Use production/config tests for registry ownership, stage, operation, and type validation.
 In Lua test fixtures, use `expected_calls` to assert that a script emits the expected policy fact.

 The `arg_contains` value is matched against a stable string built from the emitted table: